JukeBoxIndProject/JukeBox-webInterface/README.md

-# Commands to launch the docker compose
+# Commands to launch the docker compose in the right order.
+docker exec -it vite_docker sh npm i && npm run dev

 # create-svelte

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).